 To ensure that health and safety matters are kept constantly under review, an item on health and safety will be on the agenda for all meetings of the Parochial Church Council (PCC), and employees and voluntary workers will be regularly consulted on their views on health and safety matters.

+safety matters.

 Signed:

+Priest in Charge

 Date:

 Review Date:

 SECTION B Organisation and Responsibilities

 1. Responsibility of the Priest in Charge.